UIM-Community/static_enrichment/README.md

+> This probe is under GNU licence, all right reserved NEURONES IT - 205 Avenue Georges Clemenceau, 92000 Nanterre

 # Static_enrichment
 CA UIM - Static message enrichment

 This probe is designed to enrich alarm statically by matching a single field with a perl regexp.
 All messages are handled in a multithread pool to allow the maximum performance possible.

+The probe attach to a queue namned '**static_enrichment**'.

 # Benchmark